hakeem-amsagguine/linux/Documentation/virt/kvm/api.rst

 This capability, if KVM_CHECK_EXTENSION indicates that it is available, means that the kernel has an implementation of the Hyper-V Synthetic interrupt controller(SynIC).
-Hyper-V SynIC is used to support Windows Hyper-V based guest paravirt drivers(VMBus).
+Hyper-V SynIC is used to support linux Hyper-V based guest paravirt drivers(VMBus).

 In order to use SynIC, it has to be activated by setting this capability via KVM_ENABLE_CAP ioctl on the vcpu fd.
 Note that this